-White House works to release Republican memo amid warnings
+White House works to release Republican memo despite FBI warning

 However, the sources said the memo does not mention that the request to extend surveillance on Page, which began before Trump took office, also relied on other highly classified information and that U.S. agencies had confirmed excerpts from the dossier included in the request.

-U.S. intelligence agencies have concluded that Russia interfered in the 2016 campaign using hacking and propaganda to attempt to tilt the race in favor of Trump.
-The president has called Mueller’s investigation a “witch hunt” and “hoax.”
+U.S. intelligence agencies have concluded that Russia interfered in the 2016 campaign using hacking and propaganda, an effort that eventually included attempting to tilt the race in favor of Trump.

 Additional reporting by Amanda Becker, Karen Freifeld, Jonathan Landay, Doina Chiacu; Editing by Will Dunham